 And when they make a change, you’re committing website suicide if you don’t pay attention and change with them.

 Guess what?
-Come 2017, they’re making a few big changes that could sink your site into nothingness.
+They’re making a few big changes that could sink your site into nothingness.

 Let me remind you of something.
 65% of searches come from using Google.
 They effectively control the amount of traffic to your site.
 Hell, one of our guides has over 100,000 searches this year just from Google.